bproai/pieverse-desktop/README.md

 - **Screenshot Preview:** Optionally preview screenshots directly in the UI without saving them to disk
 - Directory access management for controlling which local directories are accessible to MCP servers
 - **Configuration Management:** Import and export server configurations to easily share or backup settings

-## 🎥 Demo and Showcase
-We are preparing live and recorded demos that highlight:
-- Business meeting facilitation with the Digital Twin.
-- Interactive problem solving and creative collaboration.
-- A dynamic, AI-powered interface that exemplifies smooth performance and efficiency.

 Watch our latest demo: *PieVerse Complete Digital Twin Demo*